datenstrom/yellow/README.md

 Yellow
 ======

-Yellow is a CMS for people, it's web-based and flat-file.
+Yellow is a CMS for people who make websites.

 How do I install this?
 ----------------------